Mohamed-Nasser-M/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

 PASSWORD: YOUR PRIVATE KEY PASSWORD

-To deploy: forge create BoredNasser --account YOUR_KEY_NAME --rpc-url $RPC_URL --password $PASSWORD
+To deploy: forge create BoredNasser --account YOUR_KEY_NAME --rpc-url $RPC_URL --password $PASSWORD --broadcast

 # how to run the program